Hello OM's and YL's,

 Mobile & Portable:

 TRX: Icom 7000, KX-3

 Diamond HFX-20 & HFX-40

 for 2m SSB portable: 8 elements Jaybeam Yagi (an older one, but still works fine)

 HF: ca. 8.5m Multiband 20-10m Vertical (Design DL5BB) with matchbox

-SWL Cards are also welcome!
+SWL Cards are also welcome and appreciated!

 I hope to hear you on the frequencies - if you hear me, give me a call!